AminBhst/brisk/README.md

 If you were kind enough to donate, make sure to let me know so that I can add you to the list of projects' supporters.
 Reasonable feature requests from supporters will also be considered top priority.

-## :busts_in_silhouette: Community
-Join our [discord server](https://discord.gg/g8fwgZ84) for dedicated spaces where both developers and regular users can ask questions, get support, and connect.
-You'll also be notified of every upcoming update coming to Brisk.

 ## :heart: Credits and Contributors
 Contributions are welcome and appreciated.